billypom/200-lounge.com/public/rules/en.md

 3. Room hosts are responsible for taking screenshots of results.
 If an event fails to have a screenshot or table created within 30 minutes of the last race, the match will not count and the host of the room will receive *-100 MMR* and a *strike*.

-4. Only certain people will be given access to the results channels in order to prevent spam.
-If you want to become a reporter, look in the [#self-roles](https://discord.gg/uR3rRzsjhk "Discord invite") channel in the Discord server
+4. Only approved players will be given access to the results channels in order to prevent spam.

 ## VIII.
 STRIKE SYSTEM {#viii-strike-system}
 ______________